 - Know how to read bank statements?

-- Do you know about credit?
+- Do you know about credit history?

-- Understand the cost of borrowing?
+- Understand the cost of credit card debt

 To be financially literate means a firm understanding of the importance of saving money for emergencies and planned purchases.

 In this stage, you may not be investing money or thinking about your retirement.
-However, you’re well aware of that wealth is created through investing.
-And that retirement, no matter what age we’re in, can be right around the corner.
+However, your well-aware financial future is supported by investing.
 Financial literacy informs you about the power of time and how investing money sooner can mean more money later.